polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/essays/AI/Full-Disclosure-Again-The-Synergy-Behind-The-Deep-Dive-Series-Books-With-AIs.md

 2. **Knowledge Gaps**: When it comes to cutting-edge topics like MLX, GPTs can feign understanding if prompted, but their knowledge is limited.
 This necessitates thorough inspection and rewriting of every line of code they churn out.

 3. **Iterative Process**: I feed my drafts and code into these GPTs to sculpt the final text.
 But it doesn’t end there.
 It’s a cycle of rewriting, again and again, until the result aligns perfectly with my vision.
 This iterative engagement is what I term 'collaboration'.
+Bear in mind: the existing Transformer architecture comes with its own set of limitations, particularly issues with the context window.
+For short essays, this might not be a significant problem.
+However, when it comes to writing a book or even a single chapter, these limitations can become quite challenging.
+And if you're working on slightly longer code, expect another set of difficulties.
+Don't count on GPT to work wonders in every situation; it hasn't reached that level of capability just yet.

 4. **Historical Context**: My personal history and life journey are a treasure trove of teaching assets, something AI cannot comprehend.
 This adds another layer to the importance of my involvement.